 Some earlier information on the refactoring goals can be found in the FrameHandle design doc, however that is largely obsolete.

-Note: We are investigating ways to reduce the memory requirements of these swapped out RenderFrames and DOMWindows, because there will be many more than in Chromium today.
-Today, the space required is O(tabs * processes) within a BrowsingInstance, and most BrowsingInstances only contain 1 or 2 tabs.
-This new model would require O(frames * processes) space.
+Note: We are attempting to minimize the memory requirements of RemoteFrames and RemoteDOMWindows, because there will be many more than in Chromium before OOPIFs.
+Before, the space required for swapped out RenderViewHosts was O(tabs * processes) within a BrowsingInstance, and most BrowsingInstances only contain 1 or 2 tabs.
+OOPIFs will require O(frames * processes) space for proxies.
 This could be much higher, because the number of frames can be much larger than the number of tabs, and because the number of processes will increase based on cross-site frames.
-Fortunately, there are many opportunities to reduce the overhead of these placeholder objects, relative to their active equivalents.
+Fortunately, RemoteFrames require far less memory than LocalFrames, and not all cross-site iframes will require separate processes.

 We will also change the representation of a tab's session history to more closely match the HTML5 spec.
 Rather than cloning the frame tree for each HistoryItem, we will keep track of each frame's session history separately in the browser process, and we will use a separate "joint session history" list for back and forward navigations.
 Each entry in this list will have a tree of pointers to each frame's corresponding session history item.
 We expect this to require changes to the session restore logic as well.

 All details of navigation refactoring are described in this design document.